Generating the Fukaya categories of Hamiltonian G-manifolds: Examples and applications

 Let $X$ be a smooth toric Fano complex projective $n$-fold, and let $L$ denote the monotone (barycentric) torus fibre.
 Let $\kk$ be an algebraically-closed field and $W\colon H^1(L;\kk^{\times})\to\kk$ be the superpotential of $L$.
 Each point in $H^1(L;\kk^{\times})$ defines a $\kk^{\times}$-local system on $L$.
 If $\xi$ is a critical point of $W$ then $\HF((L,\xi),(L,\xi);\kk)\cong H^*(T^n;\kk)$ {\cite[Proposition 13.2]{ChoOh}}, {\cite[Theorem 3.9]{FOOOtoric}}, {\cite[Proposition 3.3.1]{BiranCorneaEnumerative}}.

-The critical set of $W$ is a 0-dimensional scheme whose ring of functions (the {\em Jacobian ring}) is known to be isomorphic to quantum cohomology {\cite[Theorem 1.3]{FOOOtoric}}.
-Since the critical set is a 0-dimensional scheme, its ring of functions splits as a direct sum of local rings with nilpotent maximal ideal.
-In particular, we can identify these local rings with the summands $\QH(X;\kk)_\alpha$.
-For each summand $\alpha$ of $\QH(X;\kk)$, there is therefore a unique local system on $L$ for which $\HF((L,\xi),(L,\xi);\kk)\neq 0$ and, indeed, $(L,\xi)\neq 0$ in $D^{\pi} \fF(X;\kk)_\alpha$.
-In particular,
+The critical set of $W$ is a 0-dimensional scheme whose ring of functions (the {\em Jacobian ring}) is known to be isomorphic to quantum cohomology.
+For a proof, see {\cite[Theorem 1.3]{FOOOtoric}} for the statement over $\CC$ and \cite{JackSmith} for the statement in arbitrary characteristic; we restrict to algebraically closed fields here only to get an easy correspondence between $\kk$-points of the critical scheme and elements of $H^1(L;\kk^{\times})$.
+Each $\kk$-point $\xi$ of $\OP{Crit}(W)$ therefore gives us (a) a local system $\xi$ on $L$ with non-vanishing Floer cohomology, and (b) a local summand $QH(X;\kk)_\xi\subset QH(X;\kk)$, the local ring at $\xi$.
+Indeed, $(L,\xi)$ is non-zero as an object in $D^{\pi}\fF(X;\kk)_\xi$.
+Since $L$ is a free Lagrangian $T^n$-orbit, $(L,\xi)$ split-generates $D^{\pi}\fF(X;\kk)_\xi$ by Theorem \ref{thm:generation}.